funcool/promesa/doc/channels.md

 ;;   go 2: :a
 ```

-The `mult` constructor returns a muliplexer, and as it implements the channel API, you can
+The `mult` constructor returns a multiplexer, and as it implements the channel API, you can
 put values in directly.
 For the cases when you already have a channel that you want
-multiplext, just use the `mult*`.
+multiplex, just use the `mult*`.

 The `mult*` works in the same way as `clojure.core.async/mult`.
 There are also `untap!`
 function for removing the channel from the multiplexer.